17th Maine Infantry Regiment: Initial assaults

+Anderson's attacks

 Brig.
 Gen. Anderson's Georgia now came through Rose's Woods directly at the 17th.
 The Georgians advanced taking position on the left of Manning and the 3rd Arkansas.
 Despite outnumbering the regiment by more than five to one, the 17th repulsed them with heavy loss.
 Although a shade under three feet in height, the stonewall had the advantage of the ground continuing to slope through Rose's Woods making the Confederates attack uphill.
 The lack of trees in the field also let Merrill mass all his men and firepower on the wall in a solid line while Anderson's line was broken by the trees despite the cover offered by them.
 With the smoke and noise, Anderson had difficulty in massing his line to wield the superior firepower his numbers should have given him.

 When Robertson struck Ward's troops, Birney had ridden up to Capt.
 George B. Winslow's Battery D, 1st New York Light Artillery, at the rear of the wheat field and ordered it to join the 17th, who were in front of but below it, and, although they could not see the Rebels, support Ward by firing just over the 17th's heads at the sound of battle in the woods.
 Now, even though they still could not see the Rebels, they had a better idea of where the enemy was and soon their fire headstearing gaps in the Rebel lines in the woods.
 The artillery combined with the 17th's stone wall rebuffed several Rebel attempts to close with the Maine lines, but, with "a heroism worthy of a nobler cause," the Georgians kept assailing the 17th's strong position.
 Occasionally devolving to hand-to-hand combat, here and there, individual rebels got over the wall and fought until eliminated separated from their support by the wall.
 Hundreds were killed within three feet of the 17th's line, and many were bayoneted trying to get across the wall.